As anyone with a loved one who has Alzheimer’s and Memory Loss can tell you- it’s a family dilemma.

 What can you do to help?

-Well, you should have a conversation with them when they are calm.
+Well, you should know how to talk to dementia patients when they are calm.
 Also, show validation and respect and assist them in re-focusing.

 Here are some of the things you can try to calm them when they are feeling restless: